Stress and strain - basic concepts

 We will now show a graphical method of determining normal and shear stresses based on known values of σx σy τxy τyx where the stress element is oriented at any angle θ to the xy axes using a diagram known as Mohr's circle of stress.

 To construct Mohr's circle set out orthogonal axes of σ and τ.
-Mark off the known values of σxxy and σyyx The line joining these points forms the diameter of the circle.
-The orientation of this diameter represents the reference axes xy in the diagram above.
+Mark off the known values of σxxy and σyyx.
+The line joining these points forms the diameter of the circle.
+The angular orientation of this diameter represents the reference axes xy.

 Mohr's circle

-Now consider stresses σ/ , σ// and τ/ on planes rotated clockwise by θ degrees.
+Now consider stresses σ/ , σ//, τ/(cw) and τ/(ccw) on planes rotated clockwise by angle θ.

-These stresses are resolved on Mohr's circle by rotating the base diameter by 2θ degrees and projecting from the circumference on to the σ and τ axes.
+These stresses are resolved on Mohr's circle by rotating the base diameter through angle 2θ and projecting from the circumference on to the σ and τ axes.
 Note shear stresses are of equal magnitude on all four faces.

 Mohr's circle